mingyuanlu/ARA_reconstruction/README.md

 # Building
 ----------
 To make use of the software tools:
-1. Include line "scl enable devtoolset-2 $SHELL" in your .bashrc or equivalent file.
+1. In your .bashrc or equivalent file, include line

+		$ scl enable devtoolset-2 $SHELL"

 2. Set up a working AraRoot copy.
 Set up a working AraSim copy in the same directory, otherwise AraSim events analysis will not run properly.
+An area containing these (AraRoot analysis + AraSim) can be found at the WIPAC server at /data/user/mlu27/analysis/RIvR_skeleton.

 3. In this common work area, create libAraSim.a with

 		$ ar rcs libAraSim.a *.o